cawmntydevelopment/CAWMNTY/front-end/README.md

 ---

-🎨 We started the page design construction 🚧 <br/>
+🎨 We started the modal design construction 🚧 <br/>
+<br/> ✅ Pages > Mint Username Modal design is completed.
-<br/> ⏳ Pages > Mint Username Modal design started to be developed.
+<br/> ⏳ Pages > Wallet Connect design started to be developed.

 ---